-If you are starting a crowdfunding business, you will need to get more permissions from the FCA, such as an individual authorisation of the key personnel who will be assessed regarding integrity and reputation, honesty, competence and capability.
+If you are starting a crowdfunding platform in the UK, you will need to get more permissions from the FCA, such as an individual authorisation of the key personnel who will be assessed regarding integrity and reputation, honesty, competence and capability.

 Submitting the necessary documents doesn’t nail it though.